fishseabowl/examples/docs/blockchain consensus.md

-### Termination
+### Requirement
-Eventually, every correct process decides some value.
+1. Termination: Eventually, every correct process decides some value.

-### Integrity
-If all the correct processes proposed the same value ~v~, then any correct process must decide ~v~.
+1. Integrity: If all the correct processes proposed the same value ~v~, then any correct process must decide ~v~.

-### Agreement
-Every correct process must agree on the same value.
+1. Agreement: Every correct process must agree on the same value.